-- uncertainty related to development of digital video industry standards; - · delays in the evaluation of new services, new standards and system architectures by many operators;

-- · emphasis by operators on generating revenue from existing customers, rather than from new customers through new construction or network upgrades; - a reduction in the amount of capital available to finance projects of our customers and potential customers; - · proposed and completed business combinations and divestitures by our customers and the length of regulatory review thereof; - weak or uncertain economic and financial conditions in domestic or international markets, particularly in the housing markets in the developed countries; and - bankruptcies and financial restructuring of major customers.
+- uncertainty related to development of digital video industry standards; - delays in the evaluation of new services, new standards and system architectures by many operators; - emphasis by operators on generating revenue from existing customers, rather than from new customers through new construction or network upgrades; - a reduction in the amount of capital available to finance projects of our customers and potential customers; - · proposed and completed business combinations and divestitures by our customers and the length of regulatory review thereof; - weak or uncertain economic and financial conditions in domestic or international markets, particularly in the housing markets in the developed countries; and - bankruptcies and financial restructuring of major customers.

 The financial difficulties of certain of our customers and changes in our customers' deployment plans have adversely affected our business in the past.
 In 2008 and 2009, economic conditions in many of the countries in which we sell products were very weak, and global economic conditions and financial markets experienced a severe downtum.
 The downtum stemmed from a multitude of factors, including adverse credit conditions, slower economic activity, concerns about inflation and deflation, rapid changes in foreign exchange rates, increased energy costs, decreased consumer confidence, reduced corporate profits and capital spending, adverse business conditions and liquidity concerns.
-Although there was an increase in global economic activity in 2010 and the first quarter of 2011, economic growth may remain sluggish during the balance of 2011 in a few developed countries and in some emerging market countries.
-The severity or length of time that these adverse economic and financial market conditions may persist, or whether such adverse conditions may return in the U.S. and in other countries, is unknown.
+Although there was an increase in global economic activity in 2010 and the first six months of 2011, economic growth may be sluggish during the balance of 2011 and possibly beyond.
+The severity or length of time that economic and financial market conditions may be sluggish, or whether such adverse conditions may return in the U.S. and in other countries, is unknown.
 During challenging or uncertain economic times, and in tight credit markets, many customers may delay or reduce capital expenditures, which in turn often results in lower demand for our products.